 New transfers are accepted on a first-come, first-served basis.
-Students who already attend the district on an open transfer will be automatically accepted pending approval from the district.
+Students who attended the district on an transfer during the 2021-22 school year will be automatically accepted pending approval from the district.
 The law also gives preference to children of active-duty military personnel.

 Transfers may be denied based on capacity, attendance and discipline issues.

 If the grade a student requests is over capacity, he/she may be offered the opportunity to be placed on a waiting list.